-[Amended by Resolution No. 2022-0093 dated November 3, 2022.]
-[Amended by Resolution No. 2005-0061 dated May 2, 2005] [Adopted by Resolution No. 2002-02 dated September 20, 2002.]
+[Amended by Resolution No. 2005-0061 dated May 2, 2005] [Resolution No. 2002-02 dated September 20, 2002.]

 SECTION 5.04 - COOPERATIVE PURCHASING

 To establish a policy to allow the Authority to use the competitively awarded purchasing contracts of other public agencies for the acquisition of supplies, materials, equipment, information technology, services, or public projects.
 The use of this alternative contracting method provides the Authority with the ability to reduce the cost of purchasing supplies, materials, equipment, information technology services Public Projects or Maintenance Work by pooling the purchasing power of more than one public agency or by avoiding the expenses of conducting its own individual competitive process.